-With his first goal as a member of the Colorado Avalanche 16 games since his trade from the Philadelphia Flyers in late October, the hard-working left winger shed about 50 pounds with two minutes to play in the second period of a 3-2 Avalanche win over the Calgary Flames
+With his first goal as a member of the Colorado Avalanche 16 games since his trade from the Philadelphia Flyers in late October, the hard-working left winger shed about 50 pounds with two minutes to play in the second period of a 3-2 Avalanche win over the Calgary Flames on Friday.

 The Avalanche were down a goal to the Calgary Flames when Talbot took advantage of a bad decision by opposing goaltender Karri Ramo and turned a pass from center John Mitchell into a wide-open net to tie things up.

 "It's about time.
 I waited a lot of games for this as an Av," Talbot said of his second goal of the year and first since Oct.
 11.

 For good measure, Talbot set up the go-ahead goal 54 seconds later by stealing the puck on the forecheck, attacking the net and creating a rebound chance for right winger PA Parenteau to give the Avs the momentum heading into the second intermission.

 "I feel like right after the goal, you've got 50 pounds off your shoulder," said Talbot.
 "Your head is a little bit more high, and the play slows down for you."

 Rookie center Nathan MacKinnon scored what turned out to be the winner 2:28 into the third period, collecting a rebound from captain Gabriel Landeskog's shot and snapping it into the open side of the Flames' net with Ramo unable to get across in time.